 I often explain to patients that the source of chronic pain is rarely where the actual problem lies.
 It takes a village to raise a child right?
 Well, similarly- it takes many muscles to correctly and efficiently work together to perform a single movement.
 Stand on one leg and see how long you can balance for.
 Is your foot rocking back and forth like a teeter-totter?
 Does your knee dive inward toward your other leg?
 Can you see your body literally tilting to one side holding on for dear life before you tip over?
 These are just a few signs that your lateral stability system could use a tune up.

 With every step you take throughout the day, you re-live the one leg stand, at least for a moment.
 If we don’t have the proper joint mobility and motor control throughout the entire kinetic chain (think head to toe), our movements become dysfunctional, and over time, painful.
-So put the foam roller down for a second, and let’s take a closer look at some major lateral line stabilizers:
+So put the foam roller down for a second, and let’s take a closer look at some major lateral line stabilizers and how they prevent knee pain:

 The truth is that there are so many other muscles and joints throughout the body that are also involved, but testing using Neurokinetic Therapy and the SFMA movement screen to monitor hip and core strength are great places to start.
 Every new patient at Boulder Sports Clinic undergoes a full screening using both techniques.